zdravkov/kendo-docs/api/wrappers/jsp/grid/column.md

 ### format `String`

-The format that will be applied on the column cells.
+The format that is applied to the value before it is displayed.
+Must be in the form "{0:format}" where "format" is a standard number format, custom number format, standard date format or a custom date format.

 #### Example
     <kendo:grid-column format="format">